rosera/google-cloud-engineer/README.md

 # Google Cloud Engineer

-A general guide for working as a google-engineer.
+A general guide for working as a google cloud engineer.

 ## Google Cloud